RokeGinart/DarkStoreApp_TestTask/README.md

 Used technologies:

-Kotlin
+Kotlin,
-MVVM
+MVVM,
-Dagger2
+Dagger2,
-Room
+Room,
-Retrofit
+Retrofit,
-Coroutines
+Coroutines,
-Kotlin Flow
+Kotlin Flow,
-Clean architecture
+Clean architecture.

 Usage:
 1. When you enter the application, you will see a dialog with a date selection.